mendix/cf-mendix-buildpack/README.md

 #### Swift (Bluemix Object Storage) Settings

 When deploying Mendix 6.7 or higher to Bluemix, you can simply create an [Object Storage service](https://console.ng.bluemix.net/catalog/services/object-storage) and attach it to your app.
-By default, a container will be created for you called `mendix`.
+No further configuration in necessary, you just need to restart your app.
+By default, a storage container will be created for you called `mendix`.
 If you want to use a different container name (for example if you are sharing the Object Storage service between multiple apps), you can configure the container name with the environment variable `SWIFT_CONTAINER_NAME`.

 #### S3 Settings